When Creativity Disappears: Understanding Your Nervous System and Creative Energy

 When the well runs dry

-What we've lost in productivity culture is the understanding that both are necessary.
-That the fallow times aren't laziness or failure – they're how the soil becomes fertile again.
+What productivity culture has cost us is the understanding that both are necessary.
+That the fallow times aren't laziness – they're how the soil becomes fertile again.
+Your nervous system knows this rhythm.
+It moves naturally through states of activation and rest, arousal and recovery.
+When you work with these cycles rather than against them, the creative practice becomes something that can actually last.

 How to Listen to Your Body: 4 Pathways to Somatic Awareness